 The beds of the Explorers Garden overflow with remarkable specimens including:

-- Two of the largest Franklina alatamaha in the world. [pdf]
+- Two of the largest Franklin trees (Franklinia alatamaha) in the world. [pdf]

-- The original North American introduction of Acer griseum (paperbark maple) from China. [pdf]
+- The original North American introduction of paperbark maple (Acer griseum) from China. [pdf]

 - One of the first hardy cedars of Lebanon (Cedrus libani), wild-collected from the Taurus Mountains in 1900. [pdf]

-- A century-old specimen of Chionanthus retusus, the Chinese fringe tree, which bears a profusion of snowy, white flowers from late May through mid June. [pdf]
+- A century-old specimen of Chinese fringe tree (Chionanthus retusus), which bears a profusion of snowy white flowers from late May through mid June. [pdf]